previder/Previder-Powershell-Module/README.md

 - Id (optional) - Id of the Virtual Server to wait until deployed (Either Id or Name is required)
 - Name (optional) - Name of the Virtual Server to wait until deployed (Either Id or Name is required)
 - Timeout (optional) - Integer in seconds for timeout (defaults to 3600 or 1 hour)

+### Wait-VmTask
+- Id (optional) - Id of the task to wait for completion
+- Task (optional) - Task to wait for completion

 ## Motivation